EmumbaOrg/docs-retail-solution-accelerator/docs/06-Deploy-Apps-on-Azure/index.md

 The workshop began with a _development_ version of the _Agentic Shop_ application on your own computer.
 Now that you have modified elements of the app and tested them out locally, you might want to _deploy_ the application on Azure.

     !!! info "Optional deployment on Azure!"

         This step is optional and is not mandatory for the functioning of this solution accelerator.
-Using this step can help you experience the app functionality when its deployed in actual production environment.
+Using this step can help you experience the app functionality when its deployed in actual production environment on Azure infrastructure.

 Because you used `azd` for provisioning and deployment, this is as simple as calling `azd up` (to push all changes in both infrastructure and application).
 After successful deployment on Azure Container Apps, running `azd deploy` would simply rebuild and deploy the application changes only you made in this project.